MyreMylar/pygame_gui/docs/source/index.rst

 Getting Started
 ---------------

-Try our getting started guide here.
+Try our :ref:`quick-start` here.
 Or you could have a rifle through the `examples project <https://github.com/MyreMylar/pygame_gui_examples>`_ over on GitHub to see some of the stuff the library can do.